Let’s start off with a quick (but rather loaded) question.

 There is never simply a one or the other situation when it comes to making food choices.
 The complete system requires you to look at both your micro and macro food choices.
 Empower yourself with knowledge (and help others in the process too) so you can make these better choices to help promote the kind of world we all want to live in.

-PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
-Thank you for your support!
+Disclosure: The Urban Ecolife may receive monetary compensation or other types of remuneration for endorsement, recommendation, testimonial and/or link to any products or services from this website.